am-kantox/kantox-branchester/README.md

 The above means only branches, not older than 7 days and only last 1000 commits will be taken into account.

+## “Yes, I’m a nerd” (please don’t read this section unless you actually are)

+Each launch stores dump of result in `branchester` directory.
+This dump might be examined to gather additional information on merge fails (whom to blame etc.)

+It’s stored as dump because I have a virtual plan to create a web-service for it.

 ## To Do

-  * «urgent» update a list of active branches once on a startup;
+  * _urgent_ update a list of active branches once on a startup;
-  * accept a `--full` parameter in the command line, forcing to ignore blacklist.
+  * accept a `--full` parameter in the command line, forcing to ignore whitelist;
+  * store everything in the `RethinkDB` + make a web interface;
+  * launch a github-attached service and conquer the world.

 ## Development